RAPID COVID-19 TEST EVENTS

 (Enter the Halifax Convention Centre through the Argyle Street doors).

-CHECK FOR MORE UPCOMING RAPID TEST DATES & LOCATIONS HERE.
+FOR MORE INFORMATION AND UPCOMING RAPID TEST DATES & LOCATIONS, CLICK HERE.

 Who can go to rapid COVID testing events?